Do you want to create invoices for clients in WordPress?

 That being said, let’s show you how to create invoices for your clients in WordPress.
 You can use the quick links below to jump straight to the method you want to use:

 Method 1: Creating Invoices for Clients Using FreshBooks

 The easiest and most professional accounting tool for freelancers and small business owners is FreshBooks.
 It’s an accounting tool designed for non-accountants and is one of our top invoice plugins for WordPress.

 Although it’s not directly built into your WordPress website, using a third-party tool makes it easy to invoice clients, manage finances and accounts, and receive payments all in one place.

-There’s a 30 day free trial, so you can test the tool and see if it’s right for your needs.
-Premium plans currently start for as low as $6 per month.
+There’s a 30-day free trial, so you can test the tool and see if it’s right for your needs.
+Pro plans currently start for as low as $6 per month.